fernando-romulo-silva/ant-common-tasks/README.md

 # The Problem

-So you are using your build tool with a lot plugins/add-ons and you have to write big terminal commands, for instance, to create only a PMD report, instead you execute a full command like:
+So you are using your build tool with a lot plugins/add-ons and you have to write big terminal commands, for instance, to create only a PMD site (because you want to save time), instead you execute a full command like:

 ```bash
 mvn -T 3 --offline \